omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 • Preparing Item Properties for Merging:
 The item properties dataset, which contains multiple snapshots per item reflecting changes over time, was first sorted by itemid and timestamp to organise the snapshots chronologically.
 All snapshots were preserved so that the temporal evolution of item properties is retained rather than reducing the data to one row per item.

-### Merging cleaned events dataset and item properties dataset
+#### d.
+Merging cleaned events dataset and item properties dataset
 • Preparing the Events Data for Merging:
 The cleaned events dataset was converted into a data.table and sorted by itemid and timestamp.
 This step aligns the events data with the ordering of the item properties and is essential for performing a left join with a rolling mechanism.

 • Merging the Datasets Using a left Join:
 A left join was performed with the events file as the primary table.
 The join was executed on the itemid and timestamp columns with the roll = TRUE parameter.
 This approach ensures that every event is enriched with the most recent snapshot from the item properties that occurred before or at the time of the event, preserving all events while accurately reflecting the temporal context of each item property snapshot.

+#### e.
+Data Processing of Category Tree:
+The category tree dataset was carefully cleaned to ensure its integrity before merging it with other datasets.

+• Handling Missing Values in parentid: The parentid column contained 25 missing values.
+Since parentid represents hierarchical relationships between categories, imputing missing values was necessary.
+The median value of the parentid column was computed and used to replace the missing values.
+This approach helps maintain the categorical structure while minimising bias.